-Armes and his men then began to follow the trail and soon sent back to the fort for reinforcements.
+Armes and his men followed the trail and were soon sent back to the fort for reinforcements.
 However, after waiting for four hours, the anxious men continued the pursuit before the reinforcements arrived.
 Some 25 men of the Thirty-eighth Infantry, under the command of Sergeant Pittman of Company C, were sent out to reinforce the Tenth Cavalry.
-Following the trail up the North Fork of Big Creek northeast of Fort Hays, they encountered a small band of 50 Cheyenne warriors and with three shells from a howitzer, succeeded in scattering the Indians but doing little damage.
+Following the trail up the North Fork of Big Creek northeast of Fort Hays, they encountered a small band of 50 Cheyenne warriors and, with three shells from a howitzer, succeeded in scattering the Indians but doing minor damage.
 When they found no signs of Captain Armes and his men, the Thirty-eighth Infantry returned to Fort Hays.